Carpet installation cost estimate

 Depending on the size of the job, there might be a need for an additional labor charge.

-Now that you know how much to charge for carpet installation, let’s look at estimating the cost of taking out a carpet.
+Now that you know how much to charge for carpet installation, let’s look at how much residential and commercial carpet removal cost.

-Carpet removals cost between $1 – 1.50 per square foot, including labor and house cleaning costs.
-This is significantly less than carpet cleaning, which costs $0.25 per square foot.
-If you offer cleaning services too, make sure you price accordingly.
+Carpet removals cost between $1.00 – $1.50 per square foot, including labor and house cleaning costs.
+This is significantly less than the carpet cleaning cost per square foot of $0.25.
+If you offer cleaning services too, make sure you price your carpet removal cost per square foot accordingly.

 - Scrape adhesive at $0.50 per square foot.